ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 We added lagged NNPA ratio column which contains previous year NNPA ratio and used it as predictor variable.

-NNPA ratio bracket column and Bank Group column were categorical variable so we did one hot encoding for these variables.
+Bank Group is categorical variable so we did one hot encoding for these variables.

-We computed Adjusted_R2 which was obtained as 0.792 which means 79 % of the variation of target column expense can be well explained by one of the predictor variables.
+We then use the stats model to find a summary of the linear regression model.

-We then use the stats model to find a summary of the linear regression model and the following are found.
+Adjusted_R2 was obtained as 0.792 which means 79 % of the variation of target column expense can be well explained by one of the predictor variables.

 Using Variance Inflation factor and stats model summary we removed those variable which were not significant or causing high multi-colinearity.

 Final Output is presented below